-The data described in this section were obtained in five randomized, open-label, active-controlled clinical trials (KEYNOTE-002, KEYNOTE-006, KEYNOTE-010, KEYNOTE-021, and KEYNOTE-045) in which KEYTRUDA was administered to 912 patients with melanoma, 741 patients with NSCLC, and 542 patients with urothelial carcinoma, and three non-randomized, open-label trials (KEYNOTE-012, KEYNOTE-087, and KEYNOTE-052) in which KEYTRUDA was administered to 192 patients with HNSCC, 210 patients with cHL, and 370 patients with urothelial carcinoma.
+The data described in this section were obtained in five randomized, open-label, active-controlled clinical trials (KEYNOTE-002, KEYNOTE-006, KEYNOTE-010, KEYNOTE-021, and KEYNOTE-045) in which KEYTRUDA was administered to 912 patients with melanoma, 741 patients with NSCLC, and 542 patients with urothelial carcinoma, and four non-randomized, open-label trials (KEYNOTE-012, KEYNOTE-087, KEYNOTE-052 and KEYNOTE-059) in which KEYTRUDA was administered to 192 patients with HNSCC, 210 patients with cHL, 370 patients with urothelial carcinoma, and 259 patients with gastric cancer.
 In these trials, KEYTRUDA was administered at 2 mg/kg every 3 weeks, 200 mg every 3 weeks, or 10 mg/kg every 2 or 3 weeks.